 If You’re Looking For A Pushchair For A Toddler, Read Our Britax Affinity Stroller Review

-Are you thinking about buying a Britax Affinity pushchair or buggy for a newborn, baby or toddler?
-We were sent one to review as part of the Britax Ambassador programme, and have been testing it out for the past few weeks.
+Are you thinking about buying a Britax Affinity Stroller pushchair or buggy for a newborn or baby or as a pushchair for a toddler?
+We were sent the Britax Affinity to review as part of the Britax Ambassador programme, and have been testing it out for the past few weeks.

 I wrote about our first impressions of the Affinity, so here’s the full review.
 Our initial impressions were good; it seemed really comfortable, and it looks pretty sleek.
 So how did it fare after rigorous testing with a two-and-a-half year old?

-- It’s a pram / pushchair that is suitable from birth to 17kg, or four years
+- The Britax Affinity Stroller is a pram / pushchair that is suitable from birth to 17kg, or four years

 - It weighs 11kg

-- The seat can be parent facing or forward facing, and there’s several different levels of recline
+- The seat on the Britax Affinity stroller can be parent facing or forward facing, and there’s several different levels of recline

 - It converts to a travel system as you can use it with a car seat (the car seat adapters and also the rain cover are included)